-Research shows that spinal manipulation – one of the primary treatments provided by doctors of chiropractic – may be an effective treatment option for tension headaches and headaches that originate in the neck.
-A 2014 report in the Journal of Manipulative and Physiological Therapeutics (JMPT) found that interventions commonly used in chiropractic care improved outcomes for the treatment of acute and chronic neck pain and increased benefit was shown in several instances where a multimodal approach to neck pain had been used.
+Research shows that spinal manipulation – one of the primary treatments provided by a chiropractor – may be an effective treatment option for tension headaches and headaches that originate in the neck.
+A 2014 report in the Journal of Manipulative and Physiological Therapeutics (JMPT) found that interventions commonly used in chiropractic care improved outcomes for the treatment of acute and chronic neck pain.
 Also, a 2011 JMPT study found that chiropractic care, including spinal manipulation, can improve migraine and cervicogenic headaches.

-Headaches have many causes, or “triggers.”
-These may include foods, environmental stimuli (noises, lights, stress, etc.) and/or behaviors (insomnia, excessive exercise, blood sugar changes, etc.).
+Headaches have many “triggers.”
+These may include foods, environmental stimuli (noises, lights, stress) and/or behaviors (insomnia, excessive exercise, blood sugar changes).
 About 5% of all headaches are warning signals caused by physical problems.
 The remaining 95% are primary headaches, such as tension, migraine or cluster headaches.
-These types of headaches are not caused by disease; the headache itself is the primary concern.

 The greatest majority of primary headaches are associated with muscle tension in the neck.
 Today, Americans engage in more sedentary activities than in the past, and more hours are spent in one fixed position or posture (such as sitting in front of a computer).
 This can increase joint irritation and muscle tension in the neck, upper back and scalp, causing your head to ache.